Castrogiovanni20/MyFavouritePlaces/README.md

 ## How to run application

-Add the following variable with its corresponding value:
+Add the following variable with its corresponding value on 'gradle.properties' file:

 ```
 GOOGLE_MAP_API_KEY = YOUR_API_KEY